-JPMorgan Chase has terminated business with conservative customers and reserves the right to cease doing business with partners who violate the company's vague Code of Conduct.
+JPMorgan Chase has terminated business with conservative customers and reserves the right to terminate business with partners who violate the company's vague Code of Conduct.
 JPMorgan Chase has canceled multiple legal industries and high-profile accounts, including Lt.
 Gen. Michael Flynn (USA).
-The company has discriminatory policies that exclude religious nonprofits from charitable giving and fails to protect its employees from viewpoint discrimination.
-JPMorgan Chase uses its reputation and corporate funds to advance ideological causes and groups hostile to freedom of expression.
+JPMorgan Chase vets vendors according to LGBTQ policies and does not provide its employees with protections against viewpoint discrimination.
+The company covers the cost of "medically necessary transition-related care" for its employees and their children and has discriminatory policies that exclude religious nonprofits from charitable giving.
+JPMorgan Chase is a platinum partner of the Human Rights Campaign (HRC), a titanium sponsor of Out & Equal, a founding corporate partner of the LGBT Chamber of Commerce, and supports the Equality Act.
+It is part of Glasgow's Net Zero Alliance and is a signatory of Climate Action 100+, committed to carbon neutrality by 2040.
+JPMorgan is a signatory of the Business Roundtable's 2019 Statement on the Purpose of Corporation, which promotes stakeholder capitalism.
 The bank's political contributions have gone to ideological PAC funds.
 For these reasons, JPMorgan Chase receives a High Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.